Title: Section 86-1.15 - Definitions

 (3) the patient is transferred to a facility or unit that is exempt from the case-based payment system, except when the patient is a newborn transferred to an exempt hospital for neonatal services and thus classified as a transfer patient pursuant to this section; or

 (4) the patient is a neonate being released from a hospital providing neonatal specialty services back to the community hospital of birth for weight gain.

-Arithmetic Inlier Length of Stay (ALOS)shall mean the arithmetic average of the number of days a patient is in the hospital per admission as calculated by counting the number of days from and including the day of admission up to, but not including the day of discharge.
+(o) Arithmetic Inlier Length of Stay (ALOS) shall mean the arithmetic average of the number of days a patient is in the hospital per admission as calculated by counting the number of days from and including the day of admission up to, but not including the day of discharge.
 The ALOS shall be calculated for each DRG on a statewide basis.

-Charge convertershall mean the ratio of cost to charges using total inpatient costs and total inpatient charges as reported by the hospital in its annual institutional cost reports submitted to the department.
+(q) Charge converter shall mean the ratio of cost to charges using total inpatient costs and total inpatient charges as reported by the hospital in its annual institutional cost reports submitted to the department.

 VOLUME A-2 (Title 10)